homanchou/xr/book/build-your-own-webvr-site.md

 </h1>
 ```

 Now it looks a little better.
-I am not a CSS guru, but they say the utility classes that ship with tailwind help folks to learn CSS even better.
-Whatevs, I'm hoping Google or ChatGPT or Codeium (vscode plugin for AI completion) can help me write tailwind.

 For now let's at least have a basic link on our homepage link over to our rooms index page so that we can pick a room and jump into it: